flimflam-austin/hugo-cms-test/content/quick_reads/20180716-18-07-16-protests-around-the-world/index.md

       * Protestors say basic services (like water and electricity) not provided.

-      * Bigger Picture: Iraq doesn’t have a *new* gov’t since May election;A **chaos not good for security as politicians try building coalition gov’t.**
+      * Bigger Picture: Iraq doesn’t have a *new* gov’t since May election;A**chaos not good for security as politicians try building coalition gov’t.**
     _key: card-4-8e7eb6e9-7c7b-4794-b3d4-17978b4263be
   - order: 4
+    useCheckmark: true
     body: >-
       Iran worked to create a stable neighbor after invasion of ISIS, filling a vacuum with withdrawal of U.S. Iran also facing domestic protests over